Linux Locate Command for Beginners (8 Examples)

 2. How locate command works, or, why is it so fast

 The reason locate is so fast is because it doesn't read the file system for the searched file or directory name.
-It actually refers a database (prepared by updatedb) to find what user is looking, and based on that search, produces its output.
+It actually refers to a database (prepared by the command updatedb) to find what user is looking for and based on that search, produces its output.